GlobalSport/state-decorator/README.md

 The synchronous actions and the asynchronous reducers are all pure functions, ie. all the data you need is provided by the user (arguments) or injected (state & props).

+Use _testSyncAction_ and _testAsyncAction_ utility function that allows to easily test actions in a typed manner.

 ## Example

 ### Class